 Surf lessons from the former national champion of México may be the most popular water-based activities option from High Tide, but the company's most iconic offering is a kayak paddle out to Land's End and the Arch, with a stop at Lover's and Divorce Beaches for sun, sand, snorkeling, snacks and superb photo opportunities.
-Stand up paddle boards are also availabe on this tour.
-Less active pursuits include an introduction to San José del Cabo's weekly Art Walk, and off-road jeep explorations of East Cape sites like Cabo Pulmo, a rustic seaside paradise whose offshore marine sanctuary boasts the oldest living coral reef in the Western Hemisphere.
+Stand up paddle boards are also available on this tour.
+Less active pursuits include an introduction to San José del Cabo's weekly Art Walk, and off-road jeep explorations of East Cape sites like Cabo Pulmo, a rustic seaside paradise whose offshore marine sanctuary boasts one of the oldest and largest living coral reefs in the Western Hemisphere.

 The Baja California peninsula's biggest and baddest theme park, Wild Canyon, is home to a wide array of hair-raising and adrenaline-pumping adventures, ranging from zip-lining and bungee jumping to sling swings and off-road racing.
 Although it's easily the top stop in Los Cabos for thrill-seeking teenagers, Wild Canyon does offer slower paced pursuits like camel rides and, most recently, an exotic petting zoo.
 The park is located near Playa El Tule in the Tourist Corridor that connects cape cities Cabo San Lucas and San José del Cabo.
 After your tour, grab burgers and drinks at the tropical-themed Lion's Den restaurant.

 Ready to set sail aboard a 98' replica pirate ship that looks (from a distance) as if it could have sailed the Spanish Main?
-Daily excursions feature up-close looks at Land's End and Lover's Beach, as well as snorkeling adventures in the fish-rich waters of Chileno Bay.
-Kids will love the sword fights and other entertainment staged by the salty costumed crew.
+Ready to walk the plank or rope swing into a vacation adventure?
+Midday excursions aboard this Jolley Roger flying pirate vessel feature up-close looks at Land's End and Lover's Beach, as well as snorkeling forays into the fish-rich waters of Chileno Bay.
+Kids will love the sword fights and other scurvy entertainment staged by the salty costumed crew.
 Parents will appreciate the Mexican specialty food and open bar.
-Luau and sunset sails are other popular tour options, as are the after-dark pirate party cruises from 8:30 to 10:30 p.m.
-Seasonal whale watching trips are also available.
+Sunset sails and seasonal whale watching trips are also available.

 Cuadra San Francisco is one of the Los Cabos area's hidden gems.
 Francisco Barrera and his son Valente are master horsemen, and they offer virtually every equine-related activity imaginable: trail rides over local terrain, romantic rides along secluded beaches, carriage rides for weddings or special events...even polo lessons.
 Francisco trained under Nuno Oliveira, the Portuguese legend considered by many to be the most outstanding horseman of the 20th century, and he excels at teaching dressage, and the traditional techniques of Mexican vaqueros.
 Their stables are located in the Tourist Corridor, just off the Cabo Real Golf course, and maintain close to fifty horses.
 Pony-sized horses with special saddles are available for kids, who can take lessons in either riding or archery.

-This 60' yellow semi-submersible takes up to fifty guests for one hour tours of Cabo San Lucas Bay, with abundant views of the local marine life from their climate-controlled underwater viewing cabin, and the occasional Beatles song (you guess which one) as mood music.
-Helpful guides allow you to identify up to 70 types of fish (everything from dolphins and whales to colorful puffer fish), and if it isn't on the chart, crew are readily available to answer questions.
-On the return trip, the submarine goes very close to The Arch, and other notable rock formations like Pelican Rock and Neptune's Finger.
+This 60' yellow semi-submersible takes up to fifty guests on one-hour tours of Cabo San Lucas Bay, with abundant views of the local marine life from their climate-controlled underwater viewing cabin, and the occasional Beatles song (you guess which one) as mood music.
+Helpful guides allow you to identify up to 70 types of fish (everything from dolphins and whales to colorful puffer fish), and if it isn't on the chart, the crew are readily available to answer questions.
+On the return trip, the submarine hugs the coast near Land's End, offering up-close looks at The Arch, and other notable rock formations like Pelican Rock and Neptune's Finger.